vitaly-t/pg-promise/README.md

 ```
 INSERT INTO documents(id, doc) VALUES(123, '{"id":123,"body":"some text"}')
 ```

+Version 3.2.1 and later allows syntax `:json` as an alternative to formatting the value as a JSON string.

 **NOTE:** Technically, it is possible in javascript, though not recommended, for an object to contain a property with name `this`.
 And in such cases the property's value will be used instead.